NXT Stand & Deliver: History

 NXT TakeOver was a series of periodic professional wrestling events produced by WWE for the company's NXT brand.
 The 34th TakeOver event was held as NXT TakeOver: Stand & Deliver and was the only TakeOver to be held across two nights.
 The event was held on April 7 and 8, 2021, during WrestleMania 37 week.
-It aired on traditional pay-per-view (PPV) worldwide and the WWE Network in international markets, and was WWE's first live in-ring event to air on Peacock after the American version of the WWE Network had shutdown on April 4 that year, following its merger under Peacock.
+It aired on traditional pay-per-view (PPV) worldwide and the WWE Network in international markets, and was WWE's first live in-ring event to air on Peacock after the American version of the WWE Network had shut down on April 4 that year, following its merger under Peacock.
+The first night also aired as a television special on the USA Network.
 Due to the COVID-19 pandemic, the event was held at the Capitol Wrestling Center within the WWE Performance Center in Orlando, Florida.

-In September 2021, the NXT brand went through a restructuring, reverting to a developmental territory for WWE.
+In September 2021, the NXT brand went through a restructuring, reverting to a developmental brand for WWE.
 The Capitol Wrestling Center name was also dropped with NXT's events just being promoted as held at the Performance Center.
 The TakeOver series was also subsequently discontinued.

 On January 24, 2022, it was confirmed that Stand & Deliver would continue on as its own event for NXT with a second Stand & Deliver event announced to be held during WrestleMania 38 weekend, thus establishing Stand & Deliver as NXT's annual event held during WrestleMania week.
 This second Stand & Deliver was scheduled to be held as a one-day event at the American Airlines Center in Dallas, Texas on April 2, 2022, the same day as WrestleMania 38 Night 1.
 Due to this, Stand & Deliver had a special start time of 1pm Eastern Time.
 This was the first NXT event to be held outside of Florida since the start of the COVID-19 pandemic in March 2020, and subsequently the first NXT event to be held outside of NXT's home arenas—Full Sail University (former) and the WWE Performance Center (current)—since NXT TakeOver: Portland in February 2020.

 On November 3, 2022, WWE announced that the third Stand & Deliver would be held on April 1, 2023, during the day of WrestleMania 39 Night 1.
-It will air live from the Crypto.com Arena in Los Angeles, California.
+It aired live from the Crypto.com Arena in Los Angeles, California.
+This in turn established Stand & Deliver to be held annually during the day of WrestleMania Night 1.